osch/lua-lpugl/pugl-repo/README.md

-This is a modified copy of Pugl, see also:
+This is a modified copy of Pugl for [LPugl](https://github.com/osch/lua-lpugl), a Lua-API based on Pugl.

+For original Pugl see:
    * https://drobilla.net/software/pugl
    * https://gitlab.com/lv2/pugl
    * https://github.com/drobilla/pugl